mp911de/microbenchmark-runner/README.md

 * `measurementIterations` (`integer`, defaults to `-1`) Global override of measurement iterations.
 Uses `@Measurement` or JMH defaults if set to `-1`.
 * `measurementTime` (`integer`, defaults to `-1`) Global override of measurement time.
 Uses `@Measurement` or JMH defaults if set to `-1`.
 * `forks` (`integer`, defaults to `-1`) Global override of number of forks.
 Uses `@Fork` or JMH defaults if set to `-1`.
 * `publishTo` URL to configure one or more result publishers. `jmh.mbr.core.ResultsWriterFactory` implementations are discovered using the Java ServiceLoader mechanism.
-Bundled publishers in `microbenchmark-runner-extras` are:
-    * CSV reporting to System.out (enabled by default or with `-DpublishTo=sysout`)
-    * CSV reporting to a file (enabled with `-DpublishTo=csv:location/to/file`)
+See `Result Writers` for further details.

 # Limitations

 Microbenchmark Runner uses JUnit infrastructure to select Benchmarks to run and JUnit's progress reporting.
 Benchmarks are delegated to JMH's Runner Engine for execution.
 In consequence, JUnit annotations such as `@Before`, `@BeforeEach`, `@BeforeAll`, and others do not have any effect as they are not considered by the execution engine.

+# Result Writers

+Microbenchmark Runner comes with pluggable support for result output.
+Results are published using the `jmh.mbr.core.ResultsWriterFactory` SPI.

+Bundled publishers in `microbenchmark-runner-extras` are:
+    * CSV reporting to System.out (enabled by default or with `-DpublishTo=sysout`)
+    * CSV reporting to a file (enabled with `-DpublishTo=csv:location/to/file`)
+    * Elasticsearch reporting (enabled with `-DpublishTo=elasticsearch://[username]:[password]@[host]:[port]/`).
+The index name is controlled through an external property `jmh.mbr.project`.

 # Reporting Issues